 We can loose spirits of God into our life or the lives of others, using the name of Jesus:

 In the name of Jesus Christ, I bind every spirit that is not the spirit of God.
 I break their power and command them to leave me now in the mighty name of Jesus.

 Father, I ask in the name of your precious Son that you would send ministering spirits to me.
-In the name of Yeshua Ha’Mashiach, please loose your spirits of:
+In the name of Jesus, please loose Your spirits of:

 Fear of God

 Spirit of wisdom (Exodus 28:3)

 Poor in spirit (Matt 5:3)

 Spirit of your Father (Matt 10:20)

 Strong in spirit (Luke 1:30)

 Spirit of truth (John 14:17)